danrodlor/pypong/README.md

 # Pypong
- A simple Pong clone made with Pygame!
+ A simple Pong clone made with [Pygame](https://www.pygame.org/news)!

  The intention of this project is to familiarize myself with Pygame and some of the structures and techniques used in gamedev.
-Therefore, I plan to add some experimental from features time to time!
+Therefore, I plan to add some experimental features from time to time!

  ## Screenshots
  ![New Game](resources/images/new_game_screenshot.png)